Radifchik/uplab/README.md

 ```
 ____
 # Задание 7
 Complete the findNextSquare method that finds the next integral perfect square after the one passed as a parameter.
-Recall that an integral perfect square is an integer n such that sqrt(n) is also an integer.
+Recall that an integral perfect square is an integer n such that sqrt(n) is also an integer.(Find the next perfect square!)

 If the parameter is itself not a perfect square then -1 should be returned.
 You may assume the parameter is non-negative.(Find the next perfect square)
 ```html